Lower tensor to scalar ratio in a SUGRA motivated inflationary potential

 We have also studied the reheating era and calculated the related reheating temperature and the related number of e-foldings.
 Obviously, when one is studying the inflation and reheating in a supersymmetric model, gravitino overproduction problem needs to be dealt with to have a successful BBN.
 However, the presence of the gravitino leads to serious cosmological problems depending on its mass and nature.
-If the gravitino is unstable and has a mass $m_{3/2}$ in the range of $O(100)$ GeV to $O(10)$ TeV, then it can completely destroy the notion of successful BBN.
+If the gravitino is unstable and has a mass $m_{3/2}$ in the range of $\mathcal{O}(100)$ GeV to $\mathcal{O}(10)$ TeV, then it can completely destroy the notion of successful BBN.
 To achieve a successful phase of BBN, $T_{re}$ has to be less than $10^7-10^8$ GeV.
-On the other hand, if the gravitino is as light as $m_{3/2} < O(10)$ GeV and it is stable (that is, the lightest supersymmetric particle (LSP)), the reheating temperature should satisfy $[T_{re}\leq O(10^7) \; \mbox{GeV} \; (m_{3/2}/1 \; \mbox{GeV})]$ for $m_{3/2}\leq 100$ keV for the gravitino density not to exceed the observed dark matter density \cite{kawasaki}.
+On the other hand, if the gravitino is as light as $m_{3/2} < \mathcal{O}(10)$ GeV and it is stable (that is, the lightest supersymmetric particle (LSP)), the reheating temperature should satisfy $[T_{re}\leq \mathcal{O}(10^7) \; \mbox{GeV} \; (m_{3/2}/1 \; \mbox{GeV})]$ for $m_{3/2}\leq 100$ keV for the gravitino density not to exceed the observed dark matter density \cite{53}.
 On that note, we would like to comment, for our model with $w_{re}=2/3$ and $w_{re}=1$, after satisfying all the bounds due to gravitino overproduction, we can have big parameter space for $T_{re}$ which is well inside {\it Planck'18} 1-$\sigma$ bound on $n_s$.

-A reconstructed study of inflationary potential \cite{kinney,das} in a SUGRA framework and its effects on reheating could be an interesting work that we would like to explore in the future.
-Also, a parameter estimation using the Monte Carlo Moarkov Chain(MCMC) approach could give us the better understanding of the model as in the case initiated for string motivated models in \cite{kahler}, which could be used to explore the SUGRA parameter space indirectly.
-We hope to come back to these in recent future.
+A reconstructed study of inflationary potential \cite{54,55} in a Supergravity framework and its effects on reheating could be an interesting work that we would like to explore in the future.
+Also, a parameter estimation using the Monte Carlo Moarkov Chain(MCMC) approach could give us the better understanding of the model as in the case initiated for string motivated models in \cite{56, 57}, which could be used to explore the Supergravity parameter space indirectly.
+We hope to come back to these issues in recent future.